Home >> Attorney Colin Artinger

 Attorney Colin Artinger

-Attorney Colin Artinger is the founder of Artinger Law, LLC and has distinguished himself as one of the St. Louis market's premier contract drafting attorneys focusing his practice on preparing Qualified Domestic Relations Orders, uncontested divorces, LLC & Corporation formations, and Basic Wills.
+Attorney Colin Artinger is the founder of Artinger Law, LLC and has distinguished himself as one of the St. Louis market's premier contract drafting attorneys focusing his practice on preparing Qualified Domestic Relations Orders, uncontested divorces, LLC & Corporation formations, and mediation.
 Colin values that his work allows him to make a direct, positive impact on the lives of people who have experienced stressful or exciting events, such as navigating a divorce or starting a business.
 He has a genuine compassion for helping clients who need the services Artinger Law, LLC can offer.

 Prior to law school, Colin graduated from Saint Louis University in 2013 with dual degrees in legal studies and business administration.
 Between undergrad and law school he worked as a project manager for a large-scale commercial redevelopment project.